Saruul-Ulzii/st-collapsable/readme.md

 ## What is it?
-st-img is a web component built with [Stencil](https://stenciljs.com/) that makes any html content collpasable.
+st-collapsable is a web component built with [Stencil](https://stenciljs.com/) that makes any html content collpasable.
 It works in pretty much same way as [BS collpsable](https://www.w3schools.com/bootstrap/bootstrap_collapse.asp) tough it has some extensions.

 ## Usage